 Union monuments at Gettysburg > Ohio

-The monument to the 55th Ohio Volunteer Infantry Regiment is south of Gettysburg at the intersection of Taneytown Road and Steinwehr Avenue.
+The monument to the 55th Ohio Infantry Regiment is south of Gettysburg at the intersection of Taneytown Road and Steinwehr Avenue.
 (National Cemetery tour map) It was dedicated on September 14, 1887.

 ![]() |